-Offloading to lower the abnormal peak pressures is an important part of the healing process.
-Extra-depth shoes with insoles and accommodative and functional devices can be used to decrease the abnormal pressures.
-Non-weight bearing through the usage of a wheelchair, crutches, or total contact cast is another offloading approach.
+Offloading to lower the abnormal peak pressures is integral to the healing process.
+Extra-depth shoes with insoles and accommodative and functional devices can be used to decrease abnormal pressures.
+Non-weight bearing using a wheelchair, crutches, or total contact cast is another offloading approach.

 As alternatives for ulcer closure, bioengineered tissues can also be used.
-These living tissues stimulate wound healing and also delivers the growth factors to the site of ulceration.
+These living tissues stimulate wound healing and also deliver the growth factors to the site of ulceration.
 Dermoinductive grafts such as allografts and commercially available products contain living keratinocytes, which allow for the recruitment and activation of the wound bed tissues.
-Dermoconductive grafts such as serve as scaffold matrices at the wound site allowing for the wound build up.
+Dermoconductive grafts such as serve as scaffold matrices at the wound site allowing for wound closure.
 Topical platelet-rich plasma and other blood products can also be used for wound healing.
-Debridement, infection control, removal of bony prominences, and offloading are necessary preparations of the wound for the application of blood products, and grafts.
+Debridement, infection control, removal of bony prominences, and offloading are necessary preparations of the wound for the application of blood products and grafts.

-Negative pressure wound therapy is a primary wound-closure method which can also be used for the preparation of the wound bed before using other treatment modalities and is useful for both acute and chronic ulcers.
+Negative pressure wound therapy is a primary wound-closure method that can also be used to prepare the wound bed before other treatment modalities and is helpful for both acute and chronic ulcers.
 It helps decrease the bacterial bio-burden and increases the granulation tissue and capillary budding at the base of the ulcer.
-A combination therapy by the application of a negative pressure wound therapy along with a split-thickness skin graft is another option for wound closure.
+A combination therapy by applying a negative pressure wound therapy and a split-thickness skin graft is another option for wound closure.

-Hyperbaric oxygen therapy is thought to be an effective treatment method in conjunction with local wound care like offloading and debridement.
+Hyperbaric oxygen therapy is thought to be an effective treatment method in conjunction with local wound care, like offloading and debridement.
 Hyperbaric oxygen therapy involves 100% pure oxygen inhaled inside an airtight chamber.
-Targeting the underlying structural deformity and procedures like tendon-lengthening, exostectomy of bony prominence, or reconstruction are the surgical treatment options of non-healing ulcers.
+Targeting the underlying structural deformity and procedures like tendon-lengthening, exostectomy of bony prominence, or reconstruction are the surgical treatment options for non-healing ulcers.

-Peripheral neuropathy is a significant contributing factor to the development of ulcers, and proper wound care and management are vital for the treatment.
-Nitric oxide plays a crucial role in peripheral vasculoneuropathies, and its induction is essential in ulcer management.
-Using monochromatic near-infrared photo energy therapy can induce the release of nitric oxide, which increases the blood flow to the local peripheral nerves.
+Peripheral neuropathy contributes significantly to the development of ulcers, and proper wound care and management are vital for the treatment.
+Nitric oxide plays a crucial role in peripheral vasculo-neuropathies, and its induction is essential in ulcer management.
+Using monochromatic near-infrared photo energy therapy can induce the release of nitric oxide, increasing blood flow to the local peripheral nerves.
 Topical nitric oxide can be used for painful peripheral neuropathies as well.
-Supplements such as B6, B12, and folate are also used in the management of peripheral neuropathies and oral medications like tricyclic antidepressants (TCAs), selective serotonin reuptake inhibitors (SSRIs), and antiarrhythmics can be used for symptomatic management of these conditions.
+Supplements such as B6, B12, and folate are also used in managing peripheral neuropathies, and oral medications like tricyclic antidepressants (TCAs), selective serotonin reuptake inhibitors (SSRIs), and antiarrhythmics can be used for symptomatic management of these conditions.

 Foot ulcer differential diagnoses include malignancies like squamous cell carcinoma (SCC), basal cell carcinoma (BCC), melanoma, Kaposi sarcoma, lymphoproliferative malignancies, and primary skin disorders like sarcoidosis, necrobiosis lipoidica, bullous diseases, and pyoderma gangrenosum.

-Many classification systems have been developed to stage the ulceration for more efficient evaluation and treatment.
-The two leading classifications are the Wagner and Meggitt, and the University of Texas ulcer classification systems are the two leading classifications.
+Many classification systems have been developed to stage ulcerations for more efficient evaluation and treatment.
+The two leading classifications are the Wagner and Meggitt and the University of Texas ulcer classification systems.
 The Wagner and Meggitt classification is based on the depth of the ulcer, while the University of Texas ulcer classification system is based on the depth in combination with the presence of ischemia and infection.

-The University of Texas classification includes 4 grades (0-3), and 4 stages (A-D).
+The University of Texas classification includes four grades (0-3) and four stages (A-D).
 Grade 0 stage A is a pre- or post-ulcerative lesion completely epithelialized (non-ischemic, non-infected), stage B indicates infection, stage C indicates ischemia, and stage D indicates both.
 Grade 1 stage A is a superficial wound without tendon, capsule, or bone involvement (non-ischemic, non-infected), stage B indicates infection, stage C indicates ischemia, and stage D indicates both.
-Grade 2 is a capsule- or tendon-penetrating wound (non-ischemic, non-infected), stage B indicates infection, stage C indicates ischemia, and stage D indicates both.
+Grade 2 is a capsule- or tendon-penetrating wound (non-ischemic, non-infected); stage B indicates infection, stage C indicates ischemia, and stage D indicates both.
 Grade 3 is a bone- or joint-penetrating wound (non-ischemic, non-infected), stage B indicates infection, stage C indicates ischemia, and stage D indicates both.

 The prognosis depends on many variants, including the patient's comorbidities and utilized treatment modalities.
-The overall clinical outcomes of infected foot ulcers are poor, with a 17% rate of lower limb amputation and a 15% rate of death in one year.
-Approximately 44% of the patient's ulcers heal within a year's timeframe.
+The overall clinical outcomes of infected foot ulcers are poor, with a 17% lower limb amputation rate and a 15% death rate in one year.
+Approximately 44% of the patient's ulcers heal within a year.
 Healing is smoother in the absence of multiple or chronic foot ulcers and limb ischemia.
-The ulceration prognosis can be improved by having the patient strictly adhere to the treatment plan and controlling the patient's cholesterol and glucose levels.
+The ulceration prognosis can be improved by strictly adhering to the treatment plan and controlling the patient's cholesterol and glucose levels.

 Deterrence and Patient Education

-Since the majority of the foot ulcer management is done as an outpatient where the patient must continue a proper level of care once outside of a clinical setting, patient education plays a key role in the management of these patients' conditions.
+Since most foot ulcer management is done as an outpatient, where the patient must continue a proper level of care outside of a clinical setting, patient education plays a crucial role in managing these patients' conditions.
 We should provide the patients with proper care, such as home nursing visits, to aid them in daily changes in dressing.
-The patient should be provided with educational materials on the importance of keeping the dressing dry, clean, and intact and to ambulate in the proper aid provided such as CAM walker, surgical shoe, crutches, and canes.
+The patient should be provided with educational materials on the importance of keeping the dressing dry, clean, and intact and ambulating with proper assistive devices such as a CAM walker, surgical shoe, crutches, and canes.

 Enhancing Healthcare Team Outcomes

 An interprofessional team is required to manage patients with foot ulcers for successful healing.
-Diabetologists, diabetes nurses, orthopedists, vascular surgeons, general surgeons, orthopedic surgeons, interventional radiologists, podiatrists, orthotists, radiology coordinators, microbiologists, shoemakers, psychologists, educators, and rehabilitation team all work together to provide interdisciplinary foot care in foot specialized centers.
+Diabetologists, diabetes nurses, orthopedists, vascular surgeons, general surgeons, orthopedic surgeons, interventional radiologists, podiatrists, orthotists, radiology coordinators, microbiologists, shoemakers, psychologists, nurse educators, and rehabilitation teams all work together to provide interdisciplinary foot care in foot specialized centers.
 The team's full effort is warranted in the foot ulcer healing process.
 Different interdisciplinary management approaches have been developed to decrease the risk of foot ulcers.
 All interprofessional team members must keep meticulous records of every patient encounter, record progress or lack thereof, and contact other team members as appropriate to ensure optimal patient care, leading to the best possible outcomes.
 [Level 5]

 (Click Image to Enlarge)